statmano/glitch-static-site-3-fastly/MIGRATE.md

 Use this repo if you have a static Glitch site you want to deploy to Fastly Compute, like a Glitch in Bio or Hello Eleventy remix.

-> **⚠️ We'll be using the [Static Publisher](https://github.com/fastly/compute-js-static-publish) tool with some helper scripts that run in a GitHub Codespace – the scripts will attempt to automate parts of the process for you but they won't work across all websites.
+> **We'll be using the [Static Publisher](https://github.com/fastly/compute-js-static-publish) tool with some helper scripts that run in a GitHub Codespace – the scripts will attempt to automate parts of the process for you but they won't work across all websites.
 If you're having trouble please feel free to post on the [Fastly community forum](https://community.fastly.com) for help.**

 ## Set up your repo